muasiq/grit/exampleSite/content/english/_index.md

       enable: false
       label: Read a Case Study
       link: "#"
-  - title: We are on a continuous feedback loop
+  - title: We are on a Continuous Feedback Loop.
     images:
     - images/service-4.png
     content: We believe in continuous improvement and every single day we are improving our